-3 The risks presented in Table 7 are in the same top 10 risk order as reported in Figure 3.
+&lt;sup>3 The risks presented in Table 7 are in the same top 10 risk order as reported in Figure 3.
 That list is based on each risk's overall average score (using our 10-point scale).
 Table 7 merely reflects the percentage of respondents selecting a particular point on the 10-point scale.

-Top 10 risks (with percentages of responses by impact level) - 20323 (continued)
+Top 10 risks (with percentages of responses by impact level) - 2032 (continued)

-Risk description Ту Note: These are the responses for 2032 Our existing operating processes, in-house talent, legacy IT infrastructure, lack of digital expertise and/or insufficient digital knowledge and proficiency in the C-suite and boardroom may result in failure to meet performance expectations related to quality, time to market, cost and innovation as well as our competitors, including those that are either "born digital" or investing heavily to leverage technology for competitive advantage Oŗ Inability to utilize data analytics and "big data" to achieve market intelligence, gain insights on the customer experience, and increase productivity and efficiency may significantly affect our management of core operations and strategic plans Or Economic conditions (including inflationary pressures) in markets we currently serve may significantly restrict growth opportunities, impact margins or require new skill sets for our organization Mac Regulatory changes and scrutiny may heighten, noticeably affecting the way our processes are designed and our products or services are produced or delivered S Anticipated increases in labor costs may affect our opportunity to meet profitability targets Mac
+Risk description Type of risk HIGH MEDIUM LOW Note: These are the responses for 2032 Significant Impact (6-10) Potential Impact (5) Less Significant Impact (1-4) Our existing operating processes, in-house talent, legacy IT infrastructure, lack of digital expertise and/or insufficient digital knowledge and proficiency in the C-suite and boardroom may result in failure to meet performance expectations related to quality, time to market, cost and innovation as well as our competitors, including those that are either "born digital" or investing heavily to leverage technology for competitive advantage Operational 53% 20% 27% Inability to utilise data analytics and "big data" to achieve market intelligence, gain insights on the customer experience, and increase productivity and efficiency may significantly affect our management of core operations and strategic plans Operational 53% 21% 26% Economic conditions (including inflationary pressures) in markets we currently serve may significantly restrict growth opportunities, impact margins or require new skill sets for our organisation Macroeconomic 54% 20% 26% Regulatory changes and scrutiny may heighten, noticeably affecting the way our processes are designed and our products or services are produced or delivered Strategic 55% 15% 30% Anticipated increases in labour costs may affect our opportunity to meet profitability targets Macroeconomic 54% 19% 27%